 1 HUC-12 subwatersheds, where the percent gene sequence match of a sample to a known source of fecal waste exceeds 10 % are highlighted in bold font.
 These are HUC-12 subwatersheds with good evidence that bird fecal waste has been discharged in amounts requiring further monitoring and/or control.

-Bird fecal waste analyzed using PhyloChip

 4.6 Assessment of Pathogenic Species

 Pathogenic bacteria and protozoans are occasionally measured directly without relying on indicator bacteria species, and the ability to do so is increasing with continuing advances in DNA technology.
 This section describes detections of pathogenic organisms and provides additional evidence of fecal waste pollution.